When to visit the vet?

 Therapy

-In some cases, it may be necessary to surgically flush the affected joint to reduce the bacterial load and control the inflammation.
-This flushing can be done either by an arthroscopic or an open surgical method.
+In some cases, it may be necessary to surgically irrigate the affected joint to reduce the bacterial load and control inflammation.
+This irrigation can be performed either through an arthroscopic or an open surgical method.

-In addition to drug and surgical treatment, immobilization of the affected joint with bandages or splints can be helpful to relieve pain and promote healing.
-PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can also play a role in maintaining joint mobility and preventing muscle wasting.
+In addition to medical and surgical treatment, immobilization of the affected joint with bandages or splints can be helpful to relieve pain and promote healing.
+PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can also play a role in maintaining joint mobility and preventing muscle atrophyMuscle atrophy is the loss of muscle mass that can be caused by inactivity, malnutrition, or certain diseases.
+In dogs and cats, muscle atrophy can occur due to chronic diseases, aging, or after prolonged immobilization..

 Prognosis and follow-up care